AgentWombat/AskReddit_Title_Evaluator/README.md

 - 'Reddit_Scraping_Script.py' implements 'reddit_scraper' with a simple cli to provide for easy data collection.

-- 'embedding' provides function for takeing stings -> 2d numerical arrays.
+- 'embedding.py' provides function for takeing stings -> 2d numerical arrays.
 For its functions to work with default keyword arguments, the GloVe 100d word vector file must be in the same directory.

 - 'model.py' contains the StringModel class which is a wraps around a keras LSTM model.
 It automatically converts string inputs using embeddings for ease of use.

 - 'train_model_script.py' Is what I used to train the model

+- 'parsed_data' has the data I used to train and evaluate model64.

 EXTERNAL LIBRARIES:

 Tensorflow

 NumPy

 scikit-learn

 also, GloVe word embeddings were used to convert strings to numerical arrays.
 The embeddings can be found here: https://nlp.stanford.edu/projects/glove/